matsu911/buddypress-like/readme.txt

 == Description ==

-<strong>Requires BuddyPress 1.2 or higher.</strong>
+<strong>Requires <a href="http://wordpress.org/extend/plugins/buddypress/">BuddyPress 1.2</a> or higher.</strong>

 Adds a 'Like' button to activities in the stream, allowing users to 'like' the item and see who else has done the same.

-Updates are constantly being made, and feature requests are more than welcomed!
+Updates are constantly being made, and feature requests are more than welcome!

 == Installation ==